joshcanhelp/josh-to-11/input/posts/2014/2014-04-21-open-source-sale.md

 title: "Why Open Source?
 Why For Sale?"
 excerpt: "A question I’m often asked by friends and colleagues is how I decide what I sell and what I give away.
 There’s no formula but there is a rationale."
 modified: 2016-10-20 16:44:00
-tags: ["Development", "Web Strategy", "Open Source"]
+tags: ["Software Engineering", "Web Strategy", "Open Source"]
 featured_img:
 wpid: 1786
 ---